 Christmas Ranch: With over 350,000 lights, synchronized to music using state-of-the-art technology, The Christmas Ranch “The Gift of Lights” display is a spectacular experience.
 The Christmas Ranch sprawls over five acres and includes a scenic drive-thru route which leads you to a magical Christmas Village.
 Meander through the twinkling town and stop in the barn for some hot chocolate before heading out to watch the Jingle Bell Show.
 Take a stroll through a forest of giant animated Christmas trees that twirl with 15,000 synchronized lights, or dance along with dozens of Santa’s and Snowmen that bop and spin to the sounds of Bing Crosby, Trans-Siberian Orchestra, and traditional Holiday tunes.
 A portion of the entrance fee to “The Gift of Lights” will be donated to the Ronald McDonald House of Cincinnati.

 Ohio Christmas Train Displays – Excerpt from a past edition of OhioTraveler

-EnterTRAINment Junction, location of the world’s largest indoor train display, will offer separate, FREE, holiday train displays throughout December.
+EnterTRAINment Junction, location of the world’s largest indoor train display, offers a separate, FREE, holiday train display throughout December just inside its doors.